Kaboom2025/TuffyHacksHackathonRecycleApp/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In this project we will implement a software to analyze and rate object to be recycled, then reward the individual with crypto
-- FaceID, Email/Passs
+- FaceID, Email/Password
 - Accept Item to be recycled
+- Use AI to figure out what item it is
-- Rate the item
+- Allot a certain amount of Crypto per item
 - Transfer crypto to user
 R2C